1005 N. Marion St.

 Additional Resources

-Pinellas County Sheriff’s Office Burglary & Pawn Detectives – Visit the website of the Pinellas County Sheriff’s Office to learn more about the detectives in the burglary and pawn unit.
+Pinellas County Sheriff’s Office Burglary & Pawn Detectives – Visit the Pinellas County Sheriff’s Office website to learn more about the detectives in the burglary and pawn unit.
 These detectives use the Regional Automated Property Information Database (RAPID), an electronic database of pawn purchases, seller contact information, and fingerprints, for all law enforcement agencies in Pinellas County.
 Find information on how to recover stolen property from a Second-Hand Dealer FSS 538 or Pawn Shop FSS 359.
-If you find your stolen property at a second-hand dealer or pawn shop, you can place a Pawn “Hold” on that property, purchase the property back for the amount the shop paid the seller, or complete a Statement of Claim in Replevin with the Pinellas County Clerk of Court.
+Suppose you find your stolen property at a second-hand dealer or pawn shop.
+In that case, you can place a Pawn “Hold” on that property, purchase the property back for the amount the shop paid the seller, or complete a Statement of Claim in Replevin with the Pinellas County Clerk of Court.

 Clearwater Police Department on Burglary Crimes – Visit the website of the Clearwater Police Department to learn more about how they investigate crimes of burglary involving commercial businesses, residential properties, and vehicles.
-Find studies showing how many burglaries are investigated each year by the Clearwater Police Department including their arrest and closure rate across three categories.
+Find studies showing how many burglaries are investigated yearly by the Clearwater Police Department, including their arrest and closure rate across three categories.
 The article also offers advice on how the public can safeguard themselves against property crimes such as burglary and robbery.